Strategic-Designs/Mech-Battle-Engine/README.md

 **Project Name:** Mech Battle Engine

 **Mech Battle Engine** is a clean-room, from-scratch reimplementation of the *Total Annihilation* (TA) game engine, designed to operate as a modern, 64-bit executable fully compatible with the original game’s data formats.
-This project enables continued play and preservation of *Total Annihilation* on modern systems, without relying on or distributing any original Cavedog or GT Interactive code or assets.
+This project enables continued play and preservation of *Total Annihilation* on modern systems, without relying on or distributing any original Cavedog Entertainment code or assets.

 ---